 How does deduplication work?

 This makes block deduplication very efficient.
-The Code42 app uses block-level data deduplication in conjunction with compression to optimize storage space at each destination and reduce the bandwidth required for your backup.
+The Code42 agent uses block-level data deduplication in conjunction with compression to optimize storage space at each destination and reduce the bandwidth required for your backup.

 When does deduplication occur?

-The Code42 app deduplicates your data any time a backup occurs.
+The Code42 agent deduplicates your data any time a backup occurs.
 In addition, there are times when deduplication is triggered as part of a file verification scan.

 In addition, there are times when a file verification scan is automatically triggered: